Mission: Impossible – Dead Reckoning Part One: Plot

-Ethan and Ilsa follow Grace to Venice and infiltrate a party held by arms dealer Alanna Mitsopolis (Note: As depicted in Mission: Impossible – Fallout) at Doge's Palace.
-In possession of the second piece of the key, Alanna hired Grace to steal the first, and will sell the completed key to her buyer the next day on the Orient Express.
+Ethan and Ilsa follow Grace to Venice and infiltrate a party at the Doge's Palace held by arms dealer Alanna Mitsopolis, where Gabriel is in attendance.
+Already in possession of the second piece of the key, Alanna hired Grace to steal the first, and will sell the completed key to her buyer the next day on the Orient Express.
 Gabriel proclaims that he will possess the completed key the next day if either Ilsa or Grace dies.
-Ethan attempts to dissuade Alanna from the sale, allowing Gabriel and Grace to escape.
+Ethan attempts to dissuade Alanna from the sale, though Gabriel and Grace escape.
 He pursues Grace, but the Entity hacks into their communications and impersonates Benji, leading Ethan into a fight with Paris, whom he defeats but spares.
 Gabriel incapacitates Grace and kills Ilsa, devastating Ethan.

-While preparing for the sale, Luther leaves for an off-grid location to prevent interference from the Entity, advising Ethan to spare Gabriel for questioning about the Entity.
+While preparing for the sale, Luther leaves for an off-grid location, advising Ethan to spare Gabriel so they can question him about the Entity.
 On the train with Paris, Gabriel kills the engine crew and destroys the throttle and brake.
-He meets with Denlinger, who attempts to form an alliance with the Entity, which he reveals was originally an advanced cyber weapon developed by the United States, and transferred onto the Sevastopol to sabotage the sub's stealth system.
+He meets with Denlinger, who attempts to form an alliance with the Entity, which he reveals was originally an advanced cyber weapon that was intended to sabotage the Sevastopol as a test of its capabilities before going rogue.
 The completed key unlocks a chamber inside the Sevastopol containing the Entity's source code, allowing it to be destroyed or controlled.
 As this secret is known only to Denlinger, Gabriel kills him, and tries to kill Paris as the Entity has predicted she will betray them after Ethan spared her life.

-Disguised as Alanna, Grace brings the key to Kittridge, revealed to be the buyer, and negotiates a $100 million sale alongside protection for herself, but pickpockets the key from Kittridge after cancelling the transfer.
-Ethan parachutes into the train to save Grace, but Gabriel acquires the key.
+Disguised as Alanna, Grace brings the key to Kittridge, revealed to be the buyer, and negotiates a $100 million sale alongside protection for herself, but relents and pickpockets the key from Kittridge.
+Ethan parachutes into the train to save Grace, though Gabriel is able to acquire the key.
 Fighting Ethan atop the train, Gabriel escapes and detonates a bridge ahead.
 Detaching the runaway locomotive and saving the passengers, Grace and Ethan climb through the falling train cars until they are rescued by Paris, who tells Ethan about the key's connection to the Sevastopol before collapsing.
-Grace informs Kittridge of her desire to join the IMF.
-Ethan flees the wreckage by speed wing with the completed key, which he pickpocketed from Gabriel during the fight, and rendezvous with Benji to continue the mission to find the Sevastopol and destroy the Entity.
+While Grace informs Kittridge she wishes to join the IMF, Ethan flees the wreckage by speed wing with the completed key, which he pickpocketed from Gabriel during the fight, and rendezvous with Benji to continue the mission.